 Candidates participating in the 68W sustainment program must not be a current EFMB awardee.

-NOTE: Candidates must be present for the entirety of both the 68W sustainment training and EFMB standardization to receive their training certificate for TC 8-800 tables I-VII.
-To receive table VIII skills validation credit candidates must pass 68W sustainment program hands-on testing and 12 out of 15 TCCC tasks during EFMB testing.
+NOTE: Candidates must attend the entirety of both the 68W sustainment training and EFMB standardization to receive their training certificate for TC 8-800 tables I-VII.
+To receive table VIII skills validation credit, candidates must pass 68W sustainment program hands-on testing and 12 out of 15 TCCC tasks during EFMB testing.

-In order to receive a "GO" and continue in the EFMB event candidates will have to pass either the Written test or Written Re-test by answering 60 out of 80 questions correctly.
+In order to receive a "GO" and continue to EFMB in-processing, candidates must pass either the Written Test or Written Re-test by answering 60 out of 80 questions correctly.

 The following are the only references utilized in developing the questions on the EFMB WT.
 Candidates preparing for the WT should utilize the references listed below as their primary study materials:

 Note: We utilize the most current version of the publications in the test questions.

-Land navigation is the third graded event of the EFMB test.
-Day and night iterations will be executed on the second test day and must be completed in one day.
-During this event, candidates will demonstrate their individual proficiency in navigating from one point to another while dismounted without the aid of electronic navigation devices.
+Land navigation is the second graded event of the EFMB test.
+During this event, candidates will demonstrate their individual proficiency in navigating from one point to another, while dismounted, without the aid of electronic navigation devices.
 Candidates must correctly annotate and punch at least three out of four points in under three hours in order to receive a GO for both day and night land navigation.
 This event is not re-testable.

 Combat Testing Lanes

-There are three Combat Testing Lanes (CTL) with a varying number of skills tested per lane.
-These lanes test the practical ability and attention to detail of the candidates while testing a total of 43 tasks broken down into four different categories: 15 Tactical Combat Casualty Care (TCCC) tasks, 10 Evacuation tasks, 13 Warrior Skills tasks, and five Communication tasks.
+There are three Combat Testing Lanes (CTLs) with a varying number of tested skills per lane.
+These lanes test the practical ability and attention to detail of the candidates while testing a total of 42 tasks broken down into four different categories: 15 Tactical Combat Casualty Care (TCCC) tasks, 10 Evacuation tasks, 12 Warrior Skills tasks, and five Communication tasks.
 The final event tests the final warrior skills task.
 The CTLs are not re-testable.

-In order to receive a "GO" and continue in the EFMB event, candidates will have to pass 12 out of 15 TCCC tasks, 8 out of 10 Evacuation tasks, 10 out of 13 Warrior Skills tasks, and 4 out of 5 Communication tasks.
+In order to receive a "GO" and continue in the EFMB event, candidates will have to pass 12 out of 15 TCCC tasks, 8 out of 10 Evacuation tasks, 10 out of 13 Warrior Skills tasks (including the final event), and 4 out of 5 Communication tasks.